 Prerequisite(s): 0.50 credits in Mathematics at the 3000 level.
-Credit Weight: 0.5 Academic Department (or campus): Mathematics and Statistics Campus: University of Guelph Main Campus Semester Offering: Fall 2021 Class Schedule and Location: Lectures will be offered online in an asynchronous mode of delivery and they will be posted on CourseLink.
+Credit Weight: 0.5 Academic Department (or campus): Mathematics and Statistics Campus: University of Guelph Main Campus Semester Offering: Fall 2020 Class Schedule and Location: Lectures will be offered online in an asynchronous mode of delivery and they will be posted on CourseLink.

-Instructor Information Lectures' Instructor Name and office location : Prof. Anna Lawniczak, MacN 522 Instructors' Emails: Prof. Anna Lawniczak, alawnicz@uoguelph.ca Office location and office hours: Office hours will be held online and their schedule with all the required information will be posted on CourseLink.
-GTA Information: GTA Name: Thomas Kielstra GTA Email: ikielstr@uoguelph.ca Office location and office hours: Office hours will be held online and their schedule with all the required information will be posted on CourseLink.
+Instructor Information Lectures' Instructor Name and office location : Prof. Anna Lawniczak, MacN 522 Instructors' Emails: Prof. Anna Lawniczak, alawnicz@uoguelph.ca Office location and office hours: Office hours will be held online and their schedule will be posted on CourseLink.
+GTA Information: GTA Name: Harry Gaebler GTA Email: gaeblerh@uoguelph.ca